Amazon Prime Air: Launch in West Valley Phoenix, Arizona

+Launch in Richmond, Texas

+In May 2026, Amazon began its first drone delivery operations in a Greater Houston market from its fulfillment center in Richmond, Texas.

 Europe

 Tests in Cambridge, England

 Amazon has patented a beehive-like structure to house delivery drones in cities, allowing Amazon to move from large single-story warehouses that temporarily store packages before they are shipped.
 Fulfillment centers designed to accommodate drone deliveries and operations within a certain radius are currently required.

 On December 7, 2016, Amazon successfully delivered a Prime Air parcel to Cambridge, England from a fulfillment center in the Cambridge area.
 Amazon posted a video of the delivery on their official YouTube channel, later that month.
 Also in December 2016, Amazon began its first publicly available trial of Amazon Prime Air to those within several miles of Amazon's depot in Cambridge.

 2024 launch in UK and Italy

 In October 2023, Amazon announced that drone deliveries will start in the United Kingdom and Italy in 2024, beginning in one site and then expanding over time.
 In the same announcement, Amazon also indicated that they will start operating drones in a third city in the United States.

-Specific locations will be announced in the next months.
+In December 2024 Amazon announced successful initial deliveries in San Salvo, a town in the central Abruzzo region of Italy.
+In December 2025 Amazon ended its commercial drone delivery operations in Italy following a strategic review of the program.